How to Understand the Cash Flow Statement

 Positive cash flow indicates that a company has more money flowing into the business than out of it over a specified period.
 This is an ideal situation to be in because having an excess of cash allows the company to reinvest in itself and its shareholders, settle debt payments, and find new ways to grow the business.

 Positive cash flow does not necessarily translate to profit, however.
-Your business can be profitable without being cash flow-positive, and you can have positive cash flow without actually making a profit.
+Your business can be profitable without being cash flow-positive, and you can have positive cash flow without making a profit.

 Negative Cash Flow